Vijayendra2707/satellite-building-change-detection/README.md

 Vehicles
 Other land-cover classes

-The model predicts whether pixels correspond to learned building-change patterns.
+Instead, the model learns patterns corresponding to building changes from the training data.

 🔮 Future Improvements